The What is Culture? course is required for HD students and recommended for students in different Majors.

-Demonstrate profound knowledge of major themes of cultural translation from a multi-disciplinary perspective;
+demonstrate profound knowledge of major themes of cultural translation from a historical and multi-disciplinary perspective;

-identify, explain, and employ theoretical notions such as (un)translatability, power, networks, hybridity, otherness, and convergence.
+identify, explain, and employ theoretical notions such as (un)translatability, reception, appropriation, hybridity, identity, and otherness.

 present outcomes in a concise way;